autolab/Autolab/docs/features/schedulers.md

 ```

 ## Visual Run
 You can run a scheduler manually by clicking the `Run` button.
-This is useful to check for any syntax errors in the code.
+This is useful for ensuring the code's correctness.

 To assist in debugging, you can return a string from the `update` method, which will be displayed as output in the browser.